By Kara Jacobsen

 Board Chair Bill Smith welcomed the attendees, and introduced Supervisor Dianne Jacob, who shared updates on the county’s dementia initiative, The Alzheimer’s Project.
 Next, the Visionary of the Year Linda Cioffi was introduced.

 Guests were glued to the screen as a short video celebrating Linda’s accomplishments as a longtime Walk4ALZ team captain was shown.
 In the video (which you can watch above), Linda talked about losing her mother to dementia, and how that motivated her to lead Team Quest for the Cure year after year.
-The crowd rose to their feet in applause as she welcomed to the stage.
+The crowd rose to their feet in applause as she was welcomed to the stage.

 During her speech, Linda said she is constantly inspired by Alzheimer’s San Diego CEO Eugenia Welch, who, she added with a laugh, “can pinch a penny until someone screams for mercy.”
 She is also inspired by members of her Monarch Club, who donate $1,000 or more to the Walk4ALZ.